The afterglow of GW170817 from every angle: Prospects for detecting the afterglows of binary neutron star mergers: Conclusions

 \end{itemize}

-As the sensitivity of GW detectors, and the number of BNS mergers detected, increases, deep rapid multi-wavelength followup will be critical for detecting relativistic jets and determining the angle between any jet and our line of sight.
-Even in our worst case estimates, the number of afterglows that are detectable is far larger than the $\sim5\%$ of BNS mergers that will be seen ``on-axis'' (within $10\degr$) and are expected to be associated with bright, classical short GRBs.
+As the sensitivity of GW detectors, and the number of BNS mergers detected increases, deep, rapid, multi-wavelength followup will be critical for detecting relativistic jets and determining the angle between any jet and our line of sight.

+For any targeted searches, the number of afterglows that are detectable is far larger than the $\sim5\%$ - $\sim12\%$ of BNS mergers that will be seen ``on-axis'' (within $10\degr$ or $16\degr$) and are expected to be associated with bright, classical short GRBs.
+Even for ``survey'' depth observations, only about $30\%$ of afterglows detected are from mergers aligned within $10\degr$ and about $50\%$ from within $16\degr$.
 Most relativistic jets associated with mergers will be discovered through afterglow searches for off-axis jets.
 Modeling of the rates of afterglows detected, and modeling the light curves of individual events, will determine if all BNS mergers make jets, the distribution of energy and energy structure of those jets, and the angle at which individual jets are seen.